Leandro-Bertoluzzi/remote-cnc/docs/api/server-setup.md

 Setting up a reverse proxy is certainly not mandatory, but it allows us to:
 - Add HTTPS support to improve security.
-- Configure redirections (HTTP 30x), useful if we want to modify a URL and still have access to it.
+- Configure redirections (HTTP 30x), useful if you want to modify a URL and still have access to it.
 - Rename routes, for example “URL:8000/base” to “URL/api”.
 - Use authentication and authorization previous to the endpoint.
 - Enforce correct spelling of routes, for example enable “URL/login” but avoid “URL/login/”.
-- Add a maintenance mode: Optionally show a fixed response when we are working on the API/Docker and the API is "down".
+- Add a maintenance mode: Optionally show a fixed response when you are working on the API/Docker and the API is "down".

 If you wonder why we don't run Nginx as a container, you can read an article justifying our philosofy [here](https://nickjanetakis.com/blog/why-i-prefer-running-nginx-on-my-docker-host-instead-of-in-a-container).